xompage/Nyuu-obfuscated/README.md

 -   No unnecessary disk reads - only performs a single, sequential read pass over files

+    -   If a post needs to be resubmitted, due to a check failure, and it is not cached, it will need to be re-read off disk

     -   PAR2 generation (when integrated) will require an extra initial pass of just the first 16KB of each file, and may require multiple read passes